EoinFitz03/Cpp_Project/README.md

 tests straight away and could see immediately that nothing had broken.
 That made me a lot more confident about making changes later on.

+## Understanding Nodes Expanded
+One thing that helped my understanding a lot was tracking nodes expanded throughout the project.
+When I ran the algorithm on Map2 (5×5) it expanded 15 nodes to find an 8-step path.
+On Map4 (15×30) it expanded just 44 nodes to find a 43-step path.
+That ratio — almost 1:1 between steps and nodes expanded — shows the heuristic is doing its job.
+A* is barely wasting effort on dead ends because Manhattan distance is guiding it toward the goal efficiently.
+If I set h = 0 (turning it into Dijkstra's), the nodes expanded would increase significantly because the algorithm would have no directional bias.
+This comparison made the purpose of the heuristic concrete for me in a way that just reading about it did not.

-# Limitations & Future Work
+## Limitations & Future Work

 ## Current Limitations

-### Maps Are Hardcoded
+## Maps Are Hardcoded

-The most obvious limitation is that the maps are hardcoded in `Maps.cpp` as `std::vector<std::string>`.
-So if I want to test a different layout I have to go into the source code, edit it, recompile and run again.
-It is fine for this project but it is pretty annoying in practice and would not scale at all.
-Loading maps from a `.txt` file at runtime would fix this completely and is something I would add with more time.
+The maps are defined as std::vector<std::string> in Maps.cpp.
+To test a different layout the source code must be edited and recompiled.
+Loading maps from a .txt file at runtime would fix this and make the project far more flexible.

-### Small Map Size
-All three maps are 5x5 grids which is fine for testing that the algorithm is correct but too small to really show what A* can do.
-The whole point of A* is handling larger search spaces efficiently and the current maps do not demonstrate that at all.
+Only 4-Directional Movement
+The current implementation supports movement in four directions only — up, down, left, right.
+A* is equally suited to 8-direction movement (adding diagonals), but this would require a different heuristic.
+Manhattan distance is only admissible for 4-direction grids.
+For 8-direction movement, the correct heuristic is Chebyshev distance: cpph = max(abs(x - gx), abs(y - gy));
+Using Manhattan distance with diagonal movement would cause it to overestimate in some cases, breaking the admissibility guarantee and potentially producing suboptimal paths.
+Uniform Edge Costs
+Every move costs 1, which means A* behaves similarly to BFS with a heuristic.
+A* is specifically designed to handle weighted graphs — for example, a swamp tile ~ could cost 3 moves while a road . costs 1.
+Without weighted edges the algorithm's full potential is not demonstrated.

 ## Future Work

-The thing I would add first is larger and more complex maps.
-A 20x20 or 50x50 grid would be a much better demonstration of the algorithm and it would also make the performance difference between the vector scan and a priority queue actually visible, which would give a real reason to make that upgrade rather than just a theoretical one.
+The first thing I would add is weighted terrain — a ~ tile with a higher movement cost.
+This would require changing the neighbour cost from a fixed +1 to a lookup based on the tile type: cppint tileCost = (grid[ny][nx] == '~') ?
+3 : 1;
+int newG = q.g + tileCost;
+This small change would make the path avoid swamp tiles when a longer but cheaper route exists, which is exactly the kind of problem A* is built to solve.
+After that, loading maps from a .txt file and adding 8-direction movement with Chebyshev distance would make the project significantly more complete.

 After that, loading maps from a `.txt` file would make the whole project a lot more flexible and would get rid of the need to recompile every time I want to try a different layout.